Free and Fast Shipping Free & Fast Shipping

 What are PERC solar panels?

-PERC (Passivated Emitter Rear Cell) panels are a type of photovoltaic panel and were first introduced in 1989.
-PERC cells are a variety of traditional silicon solar cells, which have an additional passivation layer on the rear side of the cell.
+PERC (Passivated Emitter Rear Cell) panels are a type of photovoltaic panel and were first introduced in 1989. perc pv cell are a variety of traditional silicon solar cells, which have an additional passivation layer on the rear side of the cell.

 They were made in pursuit of being more energy efficient.
 Its early usage had some problems due to degradation.
 But inventors were able to solve this problem and this technology was able to achieve better solar generation up to 12% compared to its traditional counterpart.